-The signaling mechanism in this paper provides a new interpretation of higher financing costs relative to non-Islamic banks, which includes situations where IBs do not charge a premium for their services but IB clients nevertheless face an opportunity cost of restricting their choices to a set of Sharia-compliant IB products that do not include the client's most preferred choice from the set of all conventional products.
-These costs serve as a screening device whose value arises on the basis of signaling inherently heterogeneous and otherwise difficult-to-observe piety status.
-Describing this signaling device as generating benefits through signaling or "reputational concern" does not imply superficiality, as reputations can help coordinate economic and religious decisions while lowering transaction costs that generate important secondary intrinsic payoffs that are not included explicitly in the model.
+The signaling mechanism in this paper provides a new interpretation of higher financing costs relative to non-Islamic banks, which includes situations where IBs do not charge a premium for their services but IB clients nevertheless face an opportunity cost of restricting their choices to Sharia-compliant IB products that do not include the client's most preferred choice from the set of all conventional products.
+Describing the signaling of inherently heterogeneous and otherwise difficult-to-observe piety status as "reputational concern" does not imply superficiality, as reputations can help coordinate economic and religious decisions while lowering transaction costs that generate important secondary intrinsic payoffs that are not included explicitly in the model.
 Empirical evidence demonstrating significantly higher rates of contract compliance among those who choose Islamic-compliant contracts over non-IB interest-based contracts provides support for the intuition that signaling, which facilitates interaction among high-piety types, can provide real economic benefits (El-Komi and Croson, 2012).
-The real economic benefits mentioned in El-Gamal (2006), which include contracts that are disciplined by mark-tomarket accounting, Pareto efficiency, and self-commitment devices that mitigate dynamic inconsistency, should also be kept in mind as complementing the signaling and screening services of IBs that this paper focuses on.
+The real economic benefits mentioned in El-Gamal (2006), which include contracts that are disciplined by mark-to-market accounting, Pareto efficiency, and self-commitment devices that mitigate dynamic inconsistency, should also be kept in mind as complementing the signaling and screening motive.